-As seen in Table 2, the two major defects observed were cold solder joints and non-wetting.
+As seen in Table 3, the two major defects observed were cold solder joints and nonwetting.
 All major variables impacted these two defects and a significant interaction effect between paste and atmosphere on cold solder joints was also observed.
 Solder ball defects were also impacted by board finish.
 Some variables also had a significant effect on the solder joint appearance with respect to shininess and flux residue.
-Since Pb-free solder is different in appearance, these were considered important as well.
+Since Pb-free solder is different in appearance, these were considered important for visual inspection criteria as well.